Dev-Chinwe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(10) Script 10: To create a script that sets the mode of the file to rwxr-x-wx (11) Script 11: To create a script that set file hello to olleh (12) Script 12: To create a script that permit all subdirectories
+(10) Script 10: To create a script that sets the mode of the file to rwxr-x-wx (11) Script 11: To create a script that set file hello to olleh (12) Script 12: To create a script that permit all subdirectories (13) Script 13: To create a script that creates a directory called my_dir